ZLB: A Blockchain to Tolerate Colluding Majorities: The

-\paragraph{Protocol to merge blocks.} As depicted in Alg.~\ref{alg:blkmerg}, the state of the blockchain $\Omega$ consists of a set of inputs $\ms{inputs-deposit}$ (line~\ref{line:inputs-deposit}), a set of account addresses $\ms{punished-acts}$ (line~\ref{line:punished-accounts}) that have been used by deceitful replicas, a $\ms{deposit}$ (line~\ref{line:deposit}), that is used by the protocol, a set $\ms{txs}$ of transactions and a list $\ms{utxos}$ of UTXOs.
-The algorithm relies on a usual propagation of blocks by broadcasting on the network and starts upon reception of a block that conflicts with an existing known block of the blockhain $\Omega$ by trying to merge all transactions of the received block with the transactions of the blockchain $\Omega$ (line~\ref{line:merge-invocation}).
-This is done by invoking the function $\lit{CommitTxMerge}$ (lines~\ref{line:merge}--\ref{line:merge-end}) where the inputs get appended to the UTXO table and conflicting inputs are funded with the deposit (line~\ref{line:deposit-withdrawal}) of a deceitful replica.
-We explain in~\cref{ssec:payment} how to build a payment system with a sufficient deposit to remedy double spending attempts.
+As depicted in Alg.~\ref{alg:blkmerg}, the state of the blockchain $\Omega$ consists of a set of inputs $\ms{inputs-deposit}$ (line~\ref{line:inputs-deposit}), a set of account addresses $\ms{punished-acts}$ (line~\ref{line:punished-accounts}) that have been used by deceitful replicas, a $\ms{deposit}$ (line~\ref{line:deposit}), that is used by the protocol, a set $\ms{txs}$ of transactions and a list $\ms{utxos}$ of UTXOs.
+The algorithm propagates blocks by broadcasting on the network and starts upon reception of a block that conflicts with an existing known block of the blockhain $\Omega$ by trying to merge all transactions of the received block with the transactions of the blockchain $\Omega$ (line~\ref{line:merge-invocation}).
+This is done by invoking the function $\lit{CommitTxMerge}$ (lines~\ref{line:merge}--\ref{line:merge-end}) where the inputs get appended to the UTXO table and conflicting inputs are refunded with the deposit (line~\ref{line:deposit-withdrawal}) of deceitful replicas. \iftechrep We explain in~\cref{ssec:payment} \else We show in the technical report~\cite{ranchal2020blockchain} \fi how to build a payment system with a sufficient deposit to remedy double spending attempts.